gabrielcuvillier/arxwasm/README.md

 The game runs smoothly in Chrome browser, embedded as a PNaCl module in a HTML page.
 It can be loaded directly from the Web, by accessing an URL in the browser.
 There is no need to install a Chrome App, or use the Chrome Web Store.

-Almost everything works flawlessly (game logic, menus, rendering, audio, save/load, etc..), with one notable exception in the input handling backend: the 'mouselook' functionality does not work correctly.
+Almost everything works flawlessly: game logic, rendering, menus, audio, save/load, etc. However, there is one notable exception in the input handling backend: the 'mouselook' functionality does not work correctly.
 This makes navigation in the game quite difficult.
-As a workaround, keyboard navigation may be used, but this is not practical for real gameplay.
+Keyboard navigation may still be used as a workaround, but this is not practical for real gameplay.

-Hence, this port should be considered as an almost-working experiment.
+Hence, this port should be considered as an "almost-working" experiment.
 See section 'Technical Details / Limitations' for more information on the input handling backend.

-The port have been tested with latest version of Chrome for Windows and Linux (starting from version 41), both on x86 and x86_64 architectures.
-I did not tested with Chromebooks, or any ARM / MIPS based device.
+The port have been tested with latest version of Chrome for Windows and Linux, both on x86 and x86_64 architectures.
+I did not test with Chromebooks, or other ARM / MIPS based device.
 I'd be interested to know if this is working !

 ## How to run

-### Prerequisite
+### Software Prerequisites

-First, you must install the latest stable version of Google Chrome Browser, which can be found here for your system (Windows, Linux, OS X):
+The latest stable version of Google Chrome Browser is required, which can be found here:

 http://www.google.com/chrome/

+Native Client is supported on Windows, Linux, and OS X, on x86 and x86_64 architectures.
+Note that it is not yet supported on Android (ARM), but it seems to be planned at some point in time.

-Note that for some unknown reason, the open-source browser "Chromium" provided by Debian/Ubuntu distributions is not compiled with Native Client support by default.
-For now, you have to use the browser provided by Google.
+For some unknown reason, the open-source browser "Chromium" provided by Debian/Ubuntu distributions does not come with Native Client support by default.
+For now, you have to use the build provided by Google.

-### Running the Game (from the Web!)
+### Running the Game in the browser

-Next, the easiest way to see the game running in your browser is simply to go to the following URL using latest version Chrome:
+The easiest way to see the game running in your browser is simply to go to the following URL using latest version Chrome:

 http://arxpnacl.cad-labs.fr